Summary

 Facilities

-Beaver Valley Marina has real restrooms with running water which seem to be open even out of season.
+Beaver Valley Marina has real restrooms with running water which are open even out of season.
 There are a modest number of picnic tables, some benches, and a peninsula with benches out in the lake.

 Beaverdam has pit restrooms and no running water.
 One picnic table.

 Pickerel Pond has real restrooms, a water fountain, a playground, picnic pavilions, plenty of picnic tables, and a wide open field, but may be crowded in warmer months.
-Not recommended for trailer parking, but at slow times there is plenty of space.
+The park does not list it for horse trailer parking, but at slow times there is plenty of space.

 Bater Patch has no facilities.
 The east end of the park is undeveloped compared to the rest.